 It’s important to pause here to note: The time and attentional resources it takes to process a conversation over a cell phone in a car is the same, regardless of whether the driver is holding the phone in their mitt, or whether they are partaking in the conversation hands-free.

-And this is why hands-free laws are bad.
+And this is why hands-free laws are a bad idea.
 The law fools complying drivers into believing that for so long as they talk hands-free, they are no longer a distracted driver, and thus, no longer a threat to others.

 I understand your skepticism.
 On the surface, it seems like the same thing, but it’s not.
 Here’s an example.
 If two people are in a car together and another motorist pulls out, unexpectedly, in front of the subject vehicle, assuredly, the conversation is going to stop immediately and the driver will be able to shift all attentional resources to avoiding the accident.

 The person on the other end of the phone doesn’t immediately stop talking and the driver’s brain does not immediately stop listening.
 Thus, in the driver’s brain, there is a delay in the shifting of attentional resources from the conversation to the impending collision.
 This increases the driver’s response time.
 At 40 miles per hour, the driver’s vehicle will travel 58 feet in one second.
-So, just a momentary delay in the shifting of attention can contribute to a slower response time toward preventing the accident (e.g., swerving and/or braking).
+So, just a momentary delay in the time it takes to shift attention can contribute to a slower response time toward preventing the accident (e.g., swerving and/or braking).

 If you are interested in taking your understanding of situational awareness and high-risk decision making to a higher level, check out the Situational Awareness Matters Online Academy.